IBE160/SG-Lotte/docs/sprint-artifacts/1-5-initial-ai-plan-generation-display.md

 *   The frontend dashboard component should be located at `frontend/src/app/(dashboard)/dashboard/page.tsx`.

 #### General Notes
 *   The interaction with the OpenAI API is a core part of this story.
-Ensure that the prompts are well-defined to get the desired output.
+The backend's AI Plan Generator Service constructs a detailed prompt using the user's preferences and sends it to the OpenAI GPT-4 API.
+[Source: docs/sprint-artifacts/tech-spec-epic-1.md#workflows-and-sequencing]
-*   The dashboard UI should be based on the `dashboard_dark.html` wireframe concept.
+*   The dashboard UI should be based on the `dashboard_dark.html` wireframe concept, and the frontend will automatically call the `POST /plans/generate-initial` endpoint to trigger the creation of the user's first plan.
+[Source: docs/sprint-artifacts/tech-spec-epic-1.md#workflows-and-sequencing]
 *   Error handling is important, especially for the AI service interaction.
+The system must implement retry mechanisms with exponential backoff for the OpenAI API calls.
+[Source: docs/sprint-artifacts/tech-spec-epic-1.md#reliability-availability]

 ---